linksmart/blog/_posts/2021-03-01-Monitoring-with-Prometheus-Loki-and-Grafana.md

 ```
 You can also use [Promtail](https://grafana.com/docs/Loki/latest/clients/promtail/)  to push the logs to Loki.
 Other supported clients for Loki are listed [here](https://grafana.com/docs/Loki/latest/clients/).

-## Visualization of the metrics and logs
+## Visualization of the Metrics and Logs
 To visualize the Prometheus metrics and Loki logs in Grafana, the [Prometheus data source plugin](https://www.prometheus.io/docs/visualization/grafana/#grafana-support-for-prometheus) in Grafana needs to be configured.
-First, login to Grafana as admin with [default credentials](https://grafana.com/docs/grafana/latest/getting-started/getting-started/#step-2-log-in).
+First, login to Grafana as admin with the [default credentials](https://grafana.com/docs/grafana/latest/getting-started/getting-started/#step-2-log-in).
 Then, follow the instructions specified in the official documentation of [Prometheus data source plugin](https://www.prometheus.io/docs/visualization/grafana/#creating-a-prometheus-data-source)  and [Loki data source plugin](https://grafana.com/docs/grafana/latest/datasources/Loki/#adding-the-data-source) to set up the plugins.

 ### Exploring Loki and Prometheus